-?
 River and Stream Biodiversity

 Surveys of streambed life (benthic macroinvertebrates) show that the number of stretches of New Jersey rivers with health rated "excellent" is in decline.
 The number rated "poor" is also in decline.
-Thus, we are cleaning up the worst offenders, but failing to protect our pristine areas.

 Water supply, including stream flow and groundwater recharge, is sufficient both for human uses (household, agricultural, and recreational) and for ecosystems, providing for healthy aquatic and riparian habitat and biodiversity.